ahoxus/ahoxus.github.io/index.md

 think about it. we all need so much more reconnection with ourselves! both in general (just look at how fast the world can heal when we stop and take it slow) and within each one of us (also to prevent such inexplicable body malfunctions).

-ahoxus is made of people who live and work in a land, together in small groups, towards improving and regenerating the whole world through little actions.
+ahoxus is made of people who live and work on this land in portugal, together in small groups, towards improving and regenerating the whole world through little actions.

 and we invite **you** to join us!